 Growth redefined.
 The future of marketing is here.

 We quickly exposed the limitations and shortcomings of the existing brand experience during an in-depth strategy process that began with an onsite kickoff in San Mateo with key Marketo executives and stakeholders.
 This experience helped us to intimately understand the dynamics of the company and the myriad challenges that we needed to address in the rebranding project.
 It also set a solid foundation for a working relationship that would sustain us in the many long months to come.

 Brand Strategy revealed the significance of the numerous components of existing brand equity, from the rallying of the internal team around the iconic purple, to a noted consumer appreciation for the familiarity and approachability of the revenue bars.
 It was determined that a brand refresh would play on the awareness that Marketo has earned, and compete less with existing living assets.
-Therefore, our main objectives for the refresh became to mature the brand, create scalable and consistent brand visuals and applications, define and execute communications that felt relatable and inclusive, and to embrace boldness through secondary elements that tell the story of technological advancement, thought leadership, and a passion for the marketer.
+Therefore, our main objectives for the refresh became to mature the brand, create scalable and consistent brand visuals and applications, define and execute a verbal identity that felt relatable and inclusive, and to embrace boldness through secondary elements that tell the story of technological advancement, thought leadership, and a passion for the marketer.

 We endeavored to create an identity that honors the Marketo history but projects a strong vision of the future.